the-matrix/the-matrix.github.io/_posts/2015-06-24-a-functional-for-comprehension.md

 ---

 As you get more experienced with a programming language, you learn its beauty spots, side alleys and cess pools.
-As a developer, I'm always looking to write less code on a day to day basis, and PHP can be pretty verbose on a bad day.
+As a developer, I'm always looking to write code that explains itself better, so I can avoid writing comments (lazy but true!).
+PHP can be pretty abstruse on a bad day.

 One thing that arose from my recent excursions into Scala was the `For Comprehension`.
-Scala has a neat way of grouping up a series of dependent steps, in particular if you look at example 2 of[this explanation](http://docs.scala-lang.org/tutorials/FAQ/yield.html), then here is room for a little expansion of the venerable FOR loop in PHP.
+Scala has a neat way of grouping up a series of dependent steps, in particular if you look at example 2 of [this explanation](http://docs.scala-lang.org/tutorials/FAQ/yield.html), then there is room for a little expansion of the venerable FOR loop in PHP.

 By way of example:

 <pre>
 $drink = FFor::create()
             ->ground(function(){return $this->grind(new CoffeeBeans("Arabica"));})